‘I Believe I Can’: The Importance of Self-Discipline, Habit, and Perseverance

 Tales From The Past

-For this piece, we will call Xue Rengui “Sergie.”
-And call Wang Baochuan “Wenda.”
+For this piece, we will call Xue Rengui “Sergie” and call Wang Baochuan “Wenda.”

 From this story so far, having a sense of responsibility is already the first step to self-discipline and willpower.

-Usually, we need something to trigger the change for the better—a boost in courage and determination.
+Usually, we need something to trigger a change for the better—a boost in courage and determination.
 So how would you find this feeling?
 Perhaps some reflecting, and looking within for what you really want.
 Do you want to change yourself?
 Why do you want to change?
 What makes it important to you?

 Never Giving in to External Pressure